 LibreNMS is an open-source, auto-discovering PHP/MySQL/SNMP network monitoring system that supports a wide range of network hardware and OS like Linux, Cisco, FreeBSD, and much more.

-Some of its key features include a customizable alerting system, a dedicated API that allows users to manage, graph and retrive data, and a unique billing system that can generate bills for ports on the user’s network based on usage.
+Some of its key features include a customizable alerting system, a dedicated API that allows users to manage, graph and retrieve data, and a unique billing system that can generate bills for ports on the user’s network based on usage.
 It’s important to note that users can be charged for deployment of the application, AMI support, and compliance.

 Pandora FMS